 Exercises that gently compress then release the GI (gastrointestinal) tract are a great way to massage the internal organs and relieve trapped gas.
 Try stretching and mindful breathing techniques such as child’s pose or knees to chest pose, which were designed to help relieve digestive discomfort.

 2) Wear loose clothing

-Wear looser clothing around the waist to allow room for your food to pass through the digestive tract.
+Wear looser clothing around the waist to allow room for your food and gases to pass through the digestive tract.